-In this podcast, I’m talking with SEO expert Rebecca Gill.
+In this interview, I’m talking with SEO expert Rebecca Gill.
 The topic: how to effectively use search engine optimization with your eCommerce site or online store.
 Rebecca has not only taught people how to use SEO, but she walks the talk as she optimizes her clients’ sites via her agency.
-Listen to her drop some serious knowledge bombs to help the search engines find your online products, which, of course, leads to better sales.
+Read it as she drops some serious knowledge bombs to help the search engines find your online products, which, of course, leads to better sales.

 We chatted about: